 Divergent (Mid-Atlantic ridge, The Rift Valley), Convergent (The Andes, The Himalayas) and Transform (San Andreas fault, Dead Sea Transform).
 There are some sub-varieties but these are the main ones.
-Which makes natural sense, so there’s no remembering to do, when you have two contacting plates - they can either be pushing together, pulling apart or rubbing past each other.
+This makes natural sense, so there’s no remembering to do, when you have two contacting plates: they can either be pushing together, pulling apart or rubbing past each other.

 You’re welcome to use and share this image and text for non-commercial purposes with attribution.
 Go wild!